masaochi/TC/docs/installation.rst

 Test
 ----

-You can verify that your installation was successfully done by performing test calculation.
-A test suite is provided in the ``test`` directory.
+To verify that your installation was successfully done, a test suite is provided in the ``test`` directory.
 Type

 ::